Daniel15/Website/Daniel15.Web/Posts/2007-11-03-easter-egg-in-windows-xp-sometime-this-millenia.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/11/easter-egg-in-windows-xp-sometime-this-millenia

+---

 A funny easter egg I recently came across in Windows XP, relating to files created in the future:

 1. Set your system clock to a date in the future (something far in the future; eg December 2030).